 Adequate support during the interview

-The LFIP makes a number of special provisions for “persons with special needs” including unaccompanied children.
+The LFIP contains several special provisions for “persons with special needs” including unaccompanied children.
 However, with the exception of unaccompanied children, the law falls short of providing comprehensive additional procedural safeguards to vulnerable categories of international protection applicants.

 Prioritisation and exemption from special procedures